masona7x/y2mp3/README.md

 📦 Requirements

--OPTIONAL - There is a Dockerfile included in the root of the project folder if you would like to containerize this app
+-OPTIONAL - There is a Dockerfile included in the root of the project folder if you would like to containerize this app, see install instructions below

 -Python 3.x must be installed on your system.